hgusweldeyowhanes/hgusweldeyowhanes/README.md

 # Hi, I'm Hgus Weldeyowhanes

-###  Dedicated AI/ML Enthusiast | Graduate in Computer Science & Engineering
+###  Software Engineer | Dedicated AI/ML Enthusiast | Graduate in Computer Science & Engineering

 Welcome to my GitHub!
 I am a dedicated and driven graduate in Computer Science and Engineering with first-class honors.
 My core strengths are exceptional problem-solving and analytical skills, and I am passionate about building ethical, responsible AI solutions.